-Everyone is talking about Hamilton, but what even is it?
+Everyone is talking about Hamilton, but what even is it and who are these characters?

 Friend: Okay, what is this Hamilton thing?
 And do I need to listen to it, because I find when I listen to musical soundtracks without seeing the show I can’t really appreciate it because I don’t know the characters and it’s all a bit cheesy.